thomas-haslwanter/kinematics_toolbox/README.md

 It ontains the following routines:

-Analysis for IMU-recordings
+## Analysis for IMU-recordings

     * calculation of orientation from velocity, recorded with IMUs or space-fixed systems (four different algorithms are implemente here:
         - simple quaternion integration
         - a quaternion Kalman filter
-        - Madgwick’s algorithm
+        - Madgwickâ€™s algorithm
-        - Mahony’s algorithm
+        - Mahonyâ€™s algorithm
     * calculation of position and orientation from IMU-signals
     * The sub-directory sensors contains utility to import in data from xio, XSens, and yei system

-Analysis routines for 3D movements from marker-based video recordings
+### Analysis routines for 3D movements from marker-based video recordings
     * a function that takes recordings from video-systems (e.g. Optotrak) and calculates position and orientation
     * calculation of joint movements from marker recordings